 To get a carrier’s AHIP discount, you usually have to take the test via the carrier’s agent portal or the carrier’s designated AHIP link.
 The discount will not be applied if you take the exam directly through AHIP’s site.

 Some carriers or FMOs may also offer an AHIP discount or reimbursement if you meet certain conditions.
 For instance, some carriers require you to submit and/or issue so many apps by a certain date.
-And this year, Ritter offered a special 2020 AHIP reimbursement incentive for new-to-Ritter agents who contracted with a certain carrier within seven days of attending a specific webinar!
-Whatever you do, just make sure you take the AHIP certification through a carrier or FMO you’re going to have ongoing communication with.
+And this year, Ritter’s offering a special 2022 AHIP reimbursement incentive for new-to-Ritter agents who contract with a certain carrier within seven days of attending a specific webinar!* Whatever you do, just make sure you take the AHIP certification through a carrier or FMO you’re going to have ongoing communication with.
 Sometimes the AHIP incentives can depend on previous business submitted.

 Take Steps to Proactively Ease Your Test Anxiety and Nerves